-10. The 2022, BOPCOM approved BOP Guidance Note B.6 on Sustainable Finance: Integrating Measures of Climate Change Risk into External Sector Statistics.
-This note contains one proposed addition to the BOP and IIP: a supplementary 'of which' category to identify green labelled bonds.
-The note also recommends a flexible approach in which further indicators can be added via an updateable appendix to the revised BPM to "allow for addressing the new developments in the needs and availability of cross-border indicators of climate change" (initially with a focus on financial risk).
+10. In 2022, BOPCOM approved BPM6 update Guidance Note B.6 on Sustainable Finance: Integrating Measures of Climate Change Risk into External Sector Statistics.
+This note contains one proposed addition to the BOP and IIP: a supplementary 'of which' category to identify green labelled bonds2.
+The note also recommends a flexible approach in which further indicators can be added via an updateable appendix to the revised BPM to "allow for addressing the new developments in the needs and availability of cross-border indicators of climate change" (initially with a focus on financial risk)3.